algosup/2024-2025-project-3-quickest-path-team-1/documents/FunctionalSpecifications.md

 The software must be implemented in C++ to ensure optimal performance and efficient memory handling.

 ## B. Performance
-The system should calculate the fastest path for all queries within 1 second.
+To prioritize speed over precision, our solution can use heuristics, provided the returned path's duration does not exceed the shortest possible path by more than 10%.

 ## C. Scalability
 The software must efficiently handle large datasets (e.g., 24 million nodes in USA-roads.csv).

-## D. API Accessibility
+## D. REST API Accessibility
 The REST API must run on an HTTP server accessible via  localhost or public network and support concurrent requests.

 ## E. Data Format Compatibility